 Statistically … the EV current market splits three ways: 71% of 2014 sales went to Nissan Leaf (44%) and Tesla S (27%) – eleven competitors hustled for the leftovers.

 Emotionally … there are only two segments: Tesla S and the rest.

-The Tesla S is the first full size, no range excuses, macho EV to hit the market – it’s what every proud BMW, Mercedes and Cadillac owner wishes had come from their own distinguished marques.
+The Tesla S is the first full size, no range excuses, macho EV to hit the market – it’s what proud BMW, Mercedes and Cadillac owners wish had come from their own distinguished marques.

 Even USA TODAY couldn’t resist a dig at the Los Angeles police department for evaluating a BMW i3 …

 “the sight of a puny, electric-powered BMW police car with flashing red lights isn’t exactly going to instill fear in the hearts of this city’s criminals.”